 While less frequent, some people experience seasonal depression during the summer months.
 It is not clear why summer SAD occurs, but it may be due higher temperatures and humidity.

 Women experience SAD more often than men.
-It can occur at any age—though it is mostly seen in people in their twenties and thirties.
+It can occur at any age—though it is mostly seen in people in their 20s-30s.
 Even children can be affected by SAD.
 But, they may experience different symptoms than adults.
 For example, children may be irritable instead of sad.

 The following symptoms typically begin in the fall, intensify in winter, and subside in spring: Depressed mood, feelings of sadnessCravings for sweet or starchy foodsOvereatingSignificant weight gainLack of energy